morgenst/PyAnalysisTools/docs/source/usage/tutorials.rst

 -------------

 Creating plots is one of the core functionality and the code is designed such that everything can be configured via several configuration files defining the content.
-All configuration files are written in **yaml** To understand the concept behind it one needs to understand the meaning of these config files.
+All configuration files are written in **yaml**.
+To understand the concept behind it one needs to understand the meaning of these config files.
 To make a *standard* plot one typically needs at least three configuration files:

 1.) **The dataset config**